chankrrn/WRO-FE-YBR/README.md

 # Content

 ### File's Content
-* `t-photos` - This folder contains photos of our team.
+* `team-photos` - This folder contains photos of our team.
-* `v-photos` - This folder contains six photos of the robot, showing it from all sides, as well as the top and bottom.
+* `robot-photos` - This folder contains six photos of the robot, showing it from all sides, as well as the top and bottom.
 * `video` - This folder contains a video.md file with links to videos demonstrating the vehicle in operation.
 * `schemes` - This folder contains schematic diagrams to illustrate ...
 * `src` - This folder contains the control software code for all components programmed for participation in the competition.
 * `models` - This folder contains all the 3D model files used to design and build robot.
 * `other` - This folder contains additional files and resources related to our robot.
-* `LICENSE` - This file is the license and terms of use for the materials included in our project.
+* `LICENSE.md` - This file is the license and terms of use for the materials included in our project.
-* `README` - This file provides an overview of our team and robot, including the key details of or development process.
+* `README.md` - This file provides an overview of our team and robot, including the key details of or development process.

 ### README's Content